JaeHyung-Jung/Deep_learning/ai_circle.md

 ```

 Well done, tutorials of FashionMNIST is finished.
+The goal of this week is to edit this model from FCL(fully-connected layer) into CNN(Convolutional neural network)
+The way to change FCL into CNN is not so difficult.
+You have to just change the model with using Convolution layer
 You can raise up the accuracy by editing the model.

+Hope you guys succeed in classifying this FashionMNIST datasets with using Convolution